matrix-org/matrix-spec-proposals/proposals/3052-sample-events.md

 in MSC3079, it is preferred to have a binary encoding that will allow the samples placed raw into the event body.

+### Playback behaviour and restrictions

 When clients encounter multiple sample events from others, they shall align all the samples by timestamp and add the required amount of additional latency required to keep the latency invariant true.
 The latency build-up and drop should be as gradual as possible.
-Clients MUST NOT rescale any of the sample events to compensate for latency.
+Clients MUST NOT rescale or resample any of the sample events to compensate for latency.
 Playing a combination of sample events of same type from different senders with different sample rates is ill-formed, while combination of multiple sample events of different type with different sample rates is implementation defined.
+Exact alignment algorithm is implementation defined except for the constraints described above.

+Abovementioned behaviour is designed to allow sample events to be used in any use case where both high fidelity playback and reproducible persistence are required.

 ## Potential issues